 A few weeks before the expedition began, we got some news.
-Cambodia’s governmental agency had revoked current research permits for international teams in Angkor Archeological Park due to ongoing changes surrounding their election this July.
-With the speedy and hard work of the scientists and their field staff, the project was moved to Battambang, a nearby province three hours from Siem Reap with significantly less tourism and little previous archaeological work.
+Due to unforeseen circumstances, we would be unable to pursue international research in Angkor Archaeological Park.
+Thanks to the gracious support of Cambodia’s Ministry of Culture and Fine Arts, the scientists were able to move their project to Battambang, a nearby province three hours from Siem Reap with significantly less tourism and little previous archaeological work.
 There was some disappointment surrounding the change, but we (the research team, Earthwatch volunteers, and I) were quickly charmed by Battambang’s French architecture, quiet nature, and friendly villagers.
 We were eager to start digging and learn from the household mounds in this unstudied area of Angkor society.

 Before we could start digging, there is a tradition to have local monks bless the dig site.
 We weren’t quite sure what to expect, but excited to be part of this ritual!
 The experience far exceeded expectations and I was truly in awe of the proceedings.
 There was the jarring object in front of me which quickly became clear to be part of a pig’s head (for your viewing pleasure, I’ve included a photo below), there were the surmountable giggles that came out upon the monks arriving on motorcycles, and the intrigue of the village children who were scattered among the archaeologists, Earthwatchers, and landowners in the crowd.
 This was a unique opportunity to acknowledge our field site as a historical and cultural landscape, and home to farmers who have generously allowed us to dig their land in order to understand the past and inform our future.